-As for the bad neighborhoods in Tripoli, the most prominently mentioned one is Bab Alazizia – mainly Warshifana, its criminal central in Tripoli.
+As for the bad neighborhoods in Tripoli, the most prominently mentioned one is Bab Alazizia – mainly Warshifana, it is criminal central in Tripoli.

 Any area surrounding Bab Alazizia, like Injila, is a risky place even though they have blocked off main roads connecting the two areas.

-As for the good one, any neighbourhoods near the city’s centre are good, as long as they aren’t empty farm lands with a small amount of people or housing.
+As for the good one, any neighborhoods near the city’s center are good, as long as they aren’t empty farmlands with a small number of people or housing.

 Since Lebanon suffers from chronic power shortages, Tripoli can become very dark in the late hours of the night, and as we know, walking a dark street at night in the middle of the city isn’t the smart thing to do, so it’s far better to do your business in the morning.

-- Visas - Most countries do need a visa in order to visit Libya.
+Most countries do need a visa to visit Libya.
 Make sure that your passport is valid for at least six months past the date of your staying in Libya.
 If you are not sure about your visa status, contact your local Lybian embassy for further information.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Tripoli, since it covers not only the costs medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Tripoli, since it covers not only the costs of medical problems but also theft and loss of valuables.